Dorchen Leidholdt: Career

-Current career

 Leidholdt is the Director of the Center for Battered Women's Legal Services at Sanctuary for Families in New York City.
 Under Leidholdt's leadership since 1994, the center has become the largest legal services program for domestic violence victims in the country.
 It has grown from two to twenty-four lawyers and eight support staff members, and has strengthened its advocacy efforts on behalf of under-served populations of women, especially those in New York City's immigrant communities.
 The center has spearheaded state litigation that set new legal precedent expanding the protections available to domestic violence victims petitioning for orders of protection and federal litigation preventing child protective agencies from charging battered mothers with "engaging in domestic violence".

 Leidholdt also serves as a board member of the Coalition Against Trafficking in Women (CATW), which she helped found in 1988.
 She has represented the Coalition at numerous international meetings, including the World Conference on Human Rights (Vienna, 1993) and the Fourth World Conference on Women (Beijing, 1995).
 On 6 December 1996, in a special session commemorating the abolition of slavery, Leidholdt and a survivor of sex trafficking together addressed the General Assembly of the United Nations.

 Leidholdt has taught Criminal Procedure at City University School of Law, and, since 1998, has taught Domestic Violence and the Law at Columbia University School of Law.